api2cart/javascript-sdk/docs/CustomerApi.md

 let apiInstance = new Api2CartOpenApi.CustomerApi();
 let opts = {
+  'ids': "24,25", // String | Counts customers specified by ids 'sinceId': "56", // String | Retrieve entities starting from the specified id.
+  'customerListId': "exampleListId", // String | The numeric ID of the customer list in Demandware.
   'groupId': "3", // String | Customer group_id
-  'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'storeId': "1", // String | Counts customer specified by store id 'customerListId': "exampleListId", // String | The numeric ID of the customer list in Demandware.
-  'avail': false, // Boolean | Defines category's visibility status 'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Counts customers that are searched specified by field 'ids': "24,25", // String | Counts customers specified by ids 'sinceId': "56" // String | Retrieve entities starting from the specified id.
+  'storeId': "1", // String | Counts customer specified by store id 'avail': false, // Boolean | Defines category's visibility status 'findValue': "mail@gmail.com", // String | Entity search that is specified by some value 'findWhere': "email", // String | Counts customers that are searched specified by field 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52" // String | Retrieve entities to their modification date };
-};
 apiInstance.customerCount(opts, (error, data, response) => {
   if (error) {